glindsey/MetaHack/README.md

 Known Bugs / Issues
 -------------------

-* Resizing the window is definitely broken.
+* Resizing the window is ~~definitely~~ maybe broken?
+It seems to be working correctly again, but I swear it was broken before.

 * There are no enemies whatsoever yet.